Step 3. Event parsing

 This parsing method is used to create custom rules for processing CSV data.

-If you select this parsing method, you need to specify the delimiter for values in the string in the Delimiter field.
+When choosing this parsing method, you must specify the separator of values in the string in the Delimiter field.
 Any single-byte ASCII character can be used as a delimiter for values in a string.

 - kv